alanszlosek/voxeling/README.markdown

 What I'm working on
 ====

-* Sun, sky, day/night transition, weather
+* Optimizations, always and forever
-* Point light sources (eventually)
+* Point light sources
-* Fix other server-side generators to match server-terraced API
-* Fix camera movement in over-shoulder and third-person views

 Technical Features